-In 2018 to 2019 a total of £20 million has been made available for eligible applicants – both community energy projects and commercial energy projects, providing they are able to demonstrate their commitment to delivering community benefits.
+In 2019 to 2020 a total of £20 million has been made available for both community energy projects and commercial energy projects, providing they are able to demonstrate their commitment to delivering community benefits.

 Once the SNIB is functional in 2019, the bank is expected to provide low-carbon investment as part of its mission-based approach to maximising investment growth in Scotland.